 The song is all about celebrating diversity as well as spreading hope and positivity.
 “Rainbowland” is sung by Miley Cyrus and was written by the legendary Dolly Parton.

-It evokes everyone to accept one another so that we can all be at peace and start living without any prejudice.
-Just like a rainbow, the world is also full of colors and that alone is a great reason to celebrate for every color is unique and beautiful.
+It tells everyone to accept one another so that we can all be at peace and start living without any prejudice.
+The world, like a rainbow, brims with unique and beautiful colors—a big reason to celebrate.

 5. “At The Rainbow’s End” by Hank Snow